Triforce! Mailbag Special #52: Senile old farts forget where they are

 It looks like

-season four episode seven in 2008 total votes nine average foul player foot
+it went completely bananas season four episode seven in 2008 total votes nine every foul play afoot

-yeah i don't think there's a lot of range on this sort of stuff yeah all right so here's uh let's finish on this one um at some point uh can't remember when and i assume you don't either well done ed uh you mentioned weird jobs yeah and wanted to share with you mine most people don't consider journalism a weird job but that's because they forget that local papers still print.
+yeah i don't think there's a lot of range on this sort of stuff yeah all right so here's uh let's finish on this one um at some point uh i can't remember when and i assume you don't either well done ed uh you mentioned weird jobs yeah and wanted to share with you mine most people don't consider journalism a weird job but that's because they forget that local papers still print.

 I work for a local paper and news website in Cornwall, and my job is, let's just say, somewhat different to how I imagined it.